jethoo/HackerNewsClone/README.md

 # Hacker News Clone
+#Top 20 stories are fetched from the hacker news backend using axios api and they are stored in the redux store.
+#Similarly, top comments for those stories are also fetched using api and stored in the redux store.
+#Those stories and comments are made available to the components in React, via redux store, to render the view.

-# This project is built using REACT, REDUX, REACT-ROUTER.
+# This project is built using "create-react-app"
-# Also, BOOTSTRAP 4 / REACTSTRAP, API
-# It is a hobby project.
+# Some of the technologies used are React, Redux, React-Router, ES6, REST API, Reactstrap, React Animations.
+#